 3. Don’t engage

 Don’t forget the “social” in social media.
 It’s about the interaction!
-If your social media is a one-way street with you just posting and not ever liking, commenting or sharing yourself, you’re only using the medium to half its potential.
+If your content is a one-way street with you just posting and not ever liking, commenting or sharing yourself, you’re only using the medium to half its potential.

 Not only does engaging with your audience and your community build a larger network and following, it gives you greater online reach to potential customers.